jorgegv/rage1/doc/DATAGEN.md

 `HERO` attributes:

 * `NAME`: a name for the hero
-* `SPRITE_UP, SPRITE_DOWN, SPRITE_LEFT, SPRITE_RIGHT`: the sprites to use
+* `SPRITE`: the sprite to use when moving in each of the four directions.
-  when moving in each of the four directions.
-These sprites can also have their own animation frames.
+  The sprite can also have its own animation sequences.
 The names used must match previous SPRITE graphic definitions
+* `SEQUENCE_UP, SEQUENCE_DOWN, SEQUENCE_LEFT, SEQUENCE_RIGHT`: the names of
+  the animation sequences that will be used for the four directions.
+* `STEADY_FRAMES`: the sprite frame numbers to be used when the hero is in a steady position after having moved in a given direction.
 * `ANIMATION_DELAY`: delay between hero animation frames, in 1/50s (screen frames)
 * `HSTEP`, `VSTEP`: movement increments for the hero